-Call (913) 213-1110 for pricing.
+Call 913-219-8634 for pricing.

-(Q) Why Do Some Of Your Competitors Cost Less?
+Why Do Some Of Your Competitors Cost Less?

-(A) All home inspectors are not equal.
+All home inspectors are not equal.
 You only have one chance to get a good home inspection.
 You don’t want cheap — you want the best home inspection possible!
 Saving a few bucks by using a bargain-priced home inspector could cost you thousands of dollars in repair costs in the long run.

-(Q) What’s Included In The Inspection?
+What’s Included In The Inspection?

-(A) A home inspection is a visual evaluation of the major systems in the house including structure, roof, exterior, heating/cooling, plumbing, electrical and the interior.
+A home inspection is a visual evaluation of the major systems in the house including structure, roof, exterior, heating/cooling, plumbing, electrical and the interior.
 As long as it’s safe and accessible we’ll walk on roofs, enter attics and crawl spaces, remove access panels and operate equipment.
 We’ll look at every room in the house using the Standards of Practice of the American Society of Home Inspectors (ASHI®).

-(Q) May I Attend The Inspection?
+May I Attend The Inspection?

-(A) Yes, you should attend the inspection to get the most benefit.
+Yes, you should attend the inspection to get the most benefit.
 Be suspicious of any inspector who doesn’t want you along during the inspection.

-(Q) When Should I Call To Schedule The Inspection?
+When Should I Call To Schedule The Inspection?

-(A) As soon as possible after you have a signed purchase contract.
+As soon as possible after you have a signed purchase contract.
 We’re often scheduled a week or more in advance, so make sure that your purchase contract has plenty of time for you to get repair estimates for major problems that may show up during the inspection.

 For newly constructed homes, schedule the inspection a few days before your walk-through with the builder so that you’ll have our written report in your hands during the walk-through.
 You should schedule warranty inspections at least a month before your warranty expires.

-Give us a call at (913) 213-1110 or email us at firstname.lastname@example.org to schedule your inspection.
+Give us a call at 913-219-8634 or email us at firstname.lastname@example.org to schedule your inspection.

 How Do I Prepare For The Inspection?

-(A) Preparing for the inspection is easy.
+Preparing for the inspection is easy.
 Be ready to follow us around the home and ask questions about your home.
 You may want to bring a notepad and pen to take notes.
 All deficiencies are listed on our reports but there are some maintenance items (i.e. like when to change a furnace filter) that will not be on the inspection report.

-(Q) When Will The Report Be Ready?
+When Will The Report Be Ready?

-(A) All inspection reports are completed on-site.
+All inspection reports are completed on-site.
 All of our inspection reports are computerized with digital photos.
 All inspection reports will be e-mailed the same day.
 We want you to have a full understanding of the home when you leave the inspection.

-(Q) What If The Inspection Reveals Problems?
+What If The Inspection Reveals Problems?

 We may find things that weren’t expected.
 That’s what you want, right?
 No house is perfect, not even new construction.
 The report is not a seller’s “Must-Fix” list; it’s just an impartial reporting of condition giving you clear direction for what should be done about each problem.
 Every situation is different — it’s up to you and your real estate agent to decide how to proceed after the inspection.

-(Q) Are There Limitations To The Inspection?
+Are There Limitations To The Inspection?

-(A) Yes, we can’t see through walls or predict the future!
+Yes, we can’t see through walls or predict the future!
 If we could do either of those, we’d be in another line of work earning a lot more money.
 Keep in mind that a home inspection lasts only a few hours, and it’s not technically exhaustive.
 A home inspection is not an appraisal or a check for compliance with building codes and it’s not an evaluation for any biological or environmental hazards.

 See the ASHI Standards of Practice for more information on the limitations of an inspection.

-(Q) Do You Offer A Guarantee?
+Do You Offer A Guarantee?

 No. Something can look just fine today and still break tomorrow.
 We do our best to give you the most thorough inspection possible.
 If you want a home warranty they are available through other sources.
 Review the warranty carefully to determine what the warranty covers.

 Are You Certified?

-(A) I am a Certified Member of The American Society of Home Inspectors (ASHI), the oldest, largest and most respected professional society in the industry.
+I am a Certified Member of The American Society of Home Inspectors (ASHI), the oldest, largest and most respected professional society in the industry.

-(Q) What If I Have Questions Later?
+What If I Have Questions Later?

-(A) Your understanding of the home is my highest priority.
+Your understanding of the home is my highest priority.
 You can ask questions for as long as you own your home.